-CDC, FDA recommend pause on J&J COVID-19 vaccines to investigate clotting reports
+U.S. recommends ‘pause’ for J&J vaccine over clot reports

 The New York Times, citing federal officials, reported one woman died from the clotting, and another is in serious condition.

-Others, including high-profile expert Dr. Ashish Jha, said the move will instill confidence in safety-monitoring processes.

-“While unfortunate, it’s the right step.
-Central to vaccination success is ensuring people have confidence they are safe,” tweeted Dr. Jha, dean of the Brown University School of Public Health.

-The CDC stressed that instances of clotting remain “extremely rare.”
+However, the CDC stressed that instances of clotting remain “extremely rare.”

 “Until that process is complete, we are recommending a pause in the use of this vaccine out of an abundance of caution,” the company and CDC said.
 “This is important, in part, to ensure that the health care provider community is aware of the potential for these adverse events and can plan for proper recognition and management due to the unique treatment required with this type of blood clot.”